pivotal/docs-platform-automation/docs/pipeline/multiple-products.md

 * A [director-configuration] file: Each Ops Manager needs its own configuration, but it is retrieved differently from a product configuration.
 This config is used to deploy a new Ops Manager director, or update an existing one.
-* A set of valid [product-configuration] files: Each product configuration is a yaml file that contains the properties necessary to configure an Ops Manager product tile using the `om` tool.
+* A set of valid [product-configuration] files: Each product configuration is a yaml file that contains the properties necessary to configure an Ops Manager product using the `om` tool.
 This can be used during install or update.
 * (Optional) A working [credhub] setup with its own UAA client and secret.